Blended in-game ads

 In-game ads are integrated seamlessly into the game, there’s no way to skip past them.
 The interactive nature of games keeps players’ attention glued to the screen as their eyes dart around, taking in every piece of information.
 Looking away, even for a split second, could negatively impact their game, so they just don’t behave that way.
 This means that players are always exposed to every ad, even the one on the digital billboard that they pass as they hug the track and race towards the finish line.

 The in-game suppliers connected to eskimi is serving only viewable impressions.
 That means that viewability of your in-game campaign should be 95%+.
+Unless you are running video in-game ads which will not track viewability.

 There was a study done to find out how in-game advertising results in brand recall and brand awareness.
 Participants were playing two different versions of the game (less interactive - walking around the city and more interactive - walking and shooting), during the playtime they were exposed to some ads.
 After the game, they were asked to name the brand names they have recognized.
 The results showed that the higher game interaction results in higher brand recognition and user’s experience.
 Users did not feel that ads were interrupting the game or any other negative perceptions about ads being in the game.